 This was our mistake, and I sincerely apologize for the confusion.
 We have rewritten the description in Section 4.3.2, clarifying that the service industry acts as a hub in the investment network as well.

+In addition to the points explained here, we have also corrected typos that were discovered.

 Once again, I sincerely appreciate the referee’s careful reading and constructive feedback.
 We have revised the manuscript based on almost all of the points raised, and we believe that these revisions have significantly improved the quality of the paper.